vuejs/docs/src/api/options-rendering.md

   If the root component of your application doesn't have a `template` or `render` option specified, Vue will try to use the `innerHTML` of the mounted element as the template instead.

   :::warning Security Note
-  Only use template sources that you can trust.
+  - Only use template sources that you can trust.
 Do not use user-provided content as your template.
 See [Security Guide](/guide/best-practices/security#rule-no-1-never-use-non-trusted-templates) for more details.
+  - In-DOM Root Component Template does not support `<script setup>` [Related Discussion](https://github.com/vuejs/core/issues/8391).
   :::

 ## render {#render}